Polar Bear tubes are a life-changing alternative to ice.

-Polar Bear tubes are an amazingly simple solution to the problem of keeping your cooler cold without having to deal with ice.
-Polar Bear tubes are super easy to make and the cost is extraordinarily low for each tube.
+Polar Bear tubes are an amazingly simple solution to the drawbacks of keeping ice cold.
+Polar Bear tubes are super easy to make DIY-style, and the cost is extraordinarily low for each tube.
 The original idea for the Polar Bear tubes comes from Bill Shelton.

 - PVC pipe